 Specific Medical Professionals Defined

-There are certain specific Professionals that are properly trained to help clients with >mental and.
-They are Psychiatrists, Psychologists, Psychotherapists, Counselors, Licensed Social Workers, Licensed Marriage and Family Therapists.
+There are certain specific Professionals that are properly trained to help clients with >mental health.
+They are Psychiatrists, Psychologists, Psychotherapists, Counselors, Licensed Social Workers, Licensed Marriage Family Therapists.
 In addition Licensed Mental Health Counselors and several other, mental health professionals, such as Psychiatric Nurses.

 But this is definitely NOT something for life coaches!
 Including “Certified Life Coaches“.
 They might be able to help clients with “life challenges”.
 Those that require setting goals, or improving skills.
 This might be for example changing a career, or finding a romantic partner.
 But there are limitations.
 Frankly, most are not even aware of them and render services out of a drive to make a quick buck.